FloopyFlop/Lattice-Lab/README.md

 4. Wire outputs to inputs, then run live by toggling inputs/clocks.
 5. Use the right panel for input controls and output snapshot.

-## Notes on Intent

-This project aims to keep the original logic behavior and file compatibility while modernizing runtime/UI support.

 ## Dependency Install (Per OS)

 Use this as a quick baseline setup before running the app.